P&ID and PFD drawings used various Symbols and legends.

 Now back to our symbols.
 Here you can see the various instrument bubble.
-In a process plant, more than 90 percent of instrument measured either pressure, temperature, flow or level.
-You can see the small table on the side which shows the first letter of the instrument.
-Now the function of these instruments are either indicate, record, control or transmit the measured value.
+In a process plant, more than 90 percent of instruments measured either pressure, temperature, flow, or level.
+You can see the small table on the side, which shows the first letter of the instrument.
+Now the function of these instruments is either to indicate, record, control or transmit the measured value.

 Here on this table, you can see the meaning of the first letter and subsequent letters.
-You can hold the video to read all the letters and their meaning.
-In next slide, I will tell you the meaning of the horizontal line on the instrument bubble.
+You can read all the letters and their meaning.
+Now, I will tell you the meaning of the horizontal line on the instrument bubble.

-- No horizontal line means the instrument is installed in the field, near the process and it is accessible to field operator.
+- No horizontal line means the instrument is installed in the field, near the process, and it is accessible to field operators.

-- If there is a double horizontal line that means the instrument is installed on some secondary satellite local panel in the field.
+- If there is a double horizontal line, the instrument is installed on some secondary satellite local panel in the field.

 - The last type is the instrument bubble with a single dashed horizontal line.
 This symbol is used for instruments that are inaccessible in the field or hidden or password protected on the control system.